kriskowal/tigerblood/README.md

 The magic and poetry are suitable for passing as a value to the `ftw` and `ftl` functions.

-Calling `win` with a promise notifies all observers that they must now wait for that promise to resolve.
+Calling `win` with magic or poetry notifies all observers that they must now wait for that to resolve.

-Calling `win` with lost magic or poetry notifies all observers that the promise will never be won with the reason.
+Calling `win` with lost magic or poetry notifies all observers that the magic will never be won with the reason.
 This forwards through the the chain of `ftw` and `ftl` calls and their returned magic and poetry until it reaches a `ftw` or `ftl` with a `failing`